 2: If the Key Field is a Link field or a Lookup field (when the Key Field is a Link field), that field cannot be referenced by a formula.

-This section describes the way to concatenate the Surname and the Given Name fields, by using an example of a company directory app.
+This section describes how to concatenate the First Name and the Last Name fields, by using a company directory app.

 Image of the created app:

-Click the app setting button on the upper right of the record view, and select the "Form" tab.
+Click the Settings button on the upper right of the View, and select the "Form" tab.

-From the parts list shown in the left side, drag and drop two Text fields.
+From the parts list shown on the left side, drag and drop two Text fields.